 - Living expenses.

-- Travel to professional meetings, conferences, or seminars, as long as it does not exceed 10% of the fellowship.
+- Travel to professional meetings, conferences, or seminars that does not exceed 10% of the grant total.

 - Purchase of equipment.